SomeoneWithOptions/api.diafestivo.co/README.md

 ### `/all`

-Returns an array with all holidays for the year that are not sunday. each item in the array has 2 properties:
+Returns an array with all holidays for the year.
+Each item in the array has 2 properties:
 name: name of the hiliday in spanish date : date of the holiday in ISO format